tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   1. [ ] clearly and effectively communicate basic project ideas

   ##### Rating:
-  1. [ ] exceeds expectations
+  1. [ ] student has mastered this skill
-  2. [ ] meets expectations
+  2. [ ] student understands this skill, but could use reinforcement
-  3. [ ] does not meet expectations (if you are selecting this rating please provide a brief explanation why)
+  3. [ ] student has not mastered this skill yet and reinforcement is needed (if you are selecting this rating please provide a brief explanation of where reinforcement is needed)

   - **Date this skill was achieved:**
   - **Instructor/coordinator initials:**